 Don't ski or snowboard?
 You can partake in plenty of other winter recreational activities.
 Whether you ski or snowboard, or you excel at eating, drinking and (hot springs) soaking, Colorado is an excellent choice for a January trip.

-Don't want to drive at all?
+If you want to be based close to Denver, check out the following, all less than a two-hour drive from the city and offer up some terrific terrain: -- Arapahoe Basin: This high-elevation resort runs for the experts as well as beginners.
+(28194 US Highway 6, Keystone, Colorado, 80435; +1 970 468 0718) -- Eldora Mountain: You can easily make this a day trip from Denver or Boulder.
+(2861 Eldora Ski Road, Nederland, Colorado, 80466; +1 303 440 8700) -- Loveland Ski Area: The resort says it gets an average snowfall of 422 inches a year, and has a separate area just for beginners.
+(Off Interstate 70, Dillon, Colorado, 80435; +1 303 571 5580) Don't want to drive at all?
 Take the Winter Park Express directly from Denver's Union Station to the Winter Park Resort.
-It's Colorado's longest continually operated ski resort and the only lifts in the country with direct rail access.
-Vail is a bit farther.
+It's Colorado's longest continually operated ski resort, offering the only lifts in the country with direct rail access.
+(85 Parsenn Road, Winter Park, Colorado, 80482; +1 970 726 5514) Vail Ski Resort is a bit farther away.
 If you don't want to rent a car, you can take a shuttle, bus or fly into the nearby Eagle County Regional Airport.
 It's one of the largest ski resorts in the world and has suitable runs for every expertise level.
 The village's winter light displays this time of year are an added bonus.
-Glenwood Springs is about 50 miles farther west of Vail and is also accessible by Amtrak's California Zephyr, one of the most scenic train rides in the country.
-It is home to the resting place of dentist turned gunslinger Doc Holliday, restorative hot springs and Sunlight Ski Area.
-This low-key resort boasts over 700 skiable acres and a 2,000 foot vertical drop.
-More than half the terrain is rated beginner to intermediate, making it a relaxed and affordable alternative to nearby Aspen Snowmass.
-Aspen is about an hour's drive from Glenwood Springs and can also be reached via the Aspen/Pitkin County Airport.
+(Vail, Colorado, 81657; +1 970 754 8245) Glenwood Springs is about 50 miles farther west of Vail and is also accessible by Amtrak's California Zephyr, one of the most scenic train rides in the country.
+It is home to the resting place of dentist-turned-gunslinger Doc Holliday, restorative hot springs and the Sunlight Mountain Resort.
+This low-key resort boasts over 700 skiable acres and a 2,000-foot vertical drop.
+More than half the terrain is rated beginner to intermediate.
+(10901 County Road 117, Glenwood Springs, Colorado, 81601; +1 970 945 9425) Aspen is about an hour's drive from Glenwood Springs and can also be reached via the Aspen/Pitkin County Airport.
 The Aspen Snowmass Ski Resort includes 371 acres of terrain and four mountains: Snowmass, Aspen Mountain, Aspen Highlands and Buttermilk.
 Tickets and passes are valid for all four mountains, which means you can ski all day without having to repeat a run.
-If you're in town January 25-28, check out ESPN's X Games held on Buttermilk Mountain.
-A quintessential Colorado winter event, the annual extreme sports and music festival features skiing, snowboarding and snowmobiling competitions and includes headliners such as LCD Soundsystem and Method Man & Redman.
-The Hotel Jerome and St. Regis Aspen provide luxury digs, but you can find more affordable accommodation within Aspen.
-Or, you might want to consider saving some money by staying in nearby Snowmass, Basalt, Carbondale or Redstone.
-The Redstone Inn, a historic Tudor revival hotel in Redstone, was built by coal magnate John Cleveland Osgood in 1902 as a dormitory for unmarried miners.
-Now a cozy hotel, it's an hour away from Aspen and a world apart.
-Winter is mostly considered off season here, and there is no cellphone service.
+(120 Carriage Way, Snowmass Village, Colorado, 81615; +1 970 923 1227) If you're in town January 24-27, check out ESPN's X Games held on Buttermilk Mountain.
+A quintessential Colorado winter event, the annual extreme sports and music festival features skiing, snowboarding and snowmobiling competitions as well as musical acts.
+Winter is mostly considered off-season here, and there is no cellphone service.
 It's a great escape for peace and quiet.
-Guests can warm up with a cocktail or hot cocoa in front of the large fireplace, enjoy dinner in one of the property's two restaurants or soak in the hot springs down the road at Avalanche Ranch.
+Guests can warm up with a cocktail or hot cocoa in front of the large fireplace, enjoy dinner in one of the property's two restaurants, or soak in the hot springs down the road at Avalanche Ranch.
+(12863 County Road 133, Redstone, Colorado, 81623; +1 970 963 2846)

 The rainy season has ended and the "cold" season has been in full swing for a couple of months in Thailand.
 Don't worry, that doesn't mean you need to leave your swimsuits at home.